-504-152 Police Science Internship
+Police Science Internship

-The student will work in the environment of a police department or related agency.
+research, which requires extensive education The student will work in the environment of in biology, chemistry, and physics.
+Thecourse a police department or related agency.
 The student will experience the profession firsthand.

-504-173 Cvber Crime
+504-173 Cyber Crime

-Study various criminal investigation techniques related to computer and internet related crime (theft, sex crimes, white collar crime and others).
-Focus on data recovery and digital forensic techniques utilized by modern law enforcement agencies.
-Demonstrate courtroom testimony skills related to cyber crimes, and participate in evidence recovery.
+- Criminal Justice, Intro to minimum grade TR techniques related to computer and internet related crime (theft, sex crimes, white collar crime and others).
+Focus on data recovery and digital forensic techniques utilized by modern law enforcement agencies. related to cyber crimes, and participate in preparation and opportunities in the field.
+Examine security challenges of internal theft, embezzlement, drugs and violence in the workplace.

-Security, Intro to 3.00
+504-174 Security, Intro to

 Discuss historical, philosophical, legal and future trends of security.
 Define roles of the security professional in modern society.
-Study public/private security operations, and management concepts focusing on career preparation and opportunities in the field.
-Examine security challenges of internal theft, embezzlement, drugs and violence in the workplace.
+Study public/private security operations, and management concepts focusing on career